 Types of Disorders Associated with Psychosis

 Psychosis is a symptom; a diagnosis of exclusion only considered a psychiatric disorder when other relevant, known causes of psychosis are excluded.
 Medical and laboratory testing should exclude the presence of central nervous system diseases and injuries, drugs, illegal substances, and prescribed medications when a person experiences a new-onset of psychosis before a psychiatric diagnosis is considered.
 Psychosis involves an abnormal condition of the mind associated with the loss of contact with reality.
-While schizophrenia is the most commonly known mental disorder associated with psychosis, there are a variety of other disorders that may cause psychotic behaviors.
+While schizophrenia is the most commonly known mental health disorder associated with psychosis, there are a variety of other mental health disorders that may cause psychotic behaviors.
 These include:

-Bipolar disorder is a mental disorder characterized by extreme elevation in mood along with cycles of depression and sadness.
+Bipolar disorder is a mental health disorder characterized by extreme elevation in mood along with cycles of depression and sadness.
 When left untreated or undiagnosed, people with bipolar disorder may develop psychosis.

 Brief psychotic disorder is a psychiatric illness that has a rapid onset with symptoms that abate after a month.
 Brief psychotic disorder tends to occur after a particularly traumatic event, but may occur in the absence of an obvious stressor.